-Plans for a vibrant new community at Wilton North, framed by green space and supported by schools, shops and community facilities are on exhibition for community consultation.
+Plans for a vibrant new community at North Wilton, framed by green space and supported by schools, shops and community facilities are on exhibition for community consultation.

 Minister for Planning and Housing, Anthony Roberts, said the draft precinct plan would create a dynamic new community just north of the proposed Wilton New Town as well as generate 5,500 local jobs and 1,200 construction jobs.

 “Wilton’s proximity to the growth opportunities in South West Sydney and the Illawarra makes it a perfect place to deliver a new community, particularly in areas which have good access to employment hubs including the proposed Western Sydney Airport,” Mr Roberts said.